Asphalt & Pothole Repairs

 Nashville Asphalt Repairs

 Asphalt pavement is often used for parking lots because of its durability, cost-effectiveness, and strength.
-It is the material of choice for parking lots across the nation because asphalt withstands heavy loads and lasts for many years when combined with proper asphalt maintenance.
+It is the material of choice for parking lots across the nation because asphalt withstands heavy loads and lasts for many years when combined with proper Asphalt Repair Maintenance.

 A “hole-y” parking lot

 However, as with all things, asphalt also has it’s downside: as soon as freshly laid hot asphalt pavement mix begins to cool, the aging process begins.
 A middle Tennessee parking lot has many enemies: gas, oil, sun oxidation, salt, water penetration, and hot or cold weather.

 Oxygen and water combine with asphaltic binder of the pavement causing a chemical change.
 This process is necessary in the beginning for the pavement to become hard and firm.
 However, if the process is not halted, a complete deterioration of the asphaltic binder will take place and soon your new asphalt parking lot will be nothing but a layer of loose stone.

 In addition to routine inspections and ongoing maintenance, sealcoating asphalt pavement repairs with a coal tar or asphalt-based emulsion slows pavement deterioration by protecting against the enemies of a parking lot.
 However, for maximum benefit, sealcoat needs to be applied approximately 12 months after the initial application and then on a regular basis, about every 24 to 48 months, thereafter.